Loux14/Enigma/README.md

 Will be shown the initial setting and asked the message to encrypt.

-Will be return the encrypted message and new position of rotor
+Will be return the encrypted message and new position of rotors